NeatNerdPrime/Coach-Onboarding-challenges/my-passport.md

 * [ ]  Have one of your learners help you learn a new technology.
 *Proof: at least 1 LinkedIn post where you report about that thing you learned, thanks to one of your Juniors.*

-* [ ]  Be the Lead Coach of your first promotion for at least 2 full months
+* [ ]  Be the Lead Coach of a promotion for at least 2 full months
 *Proof: an Email to the Head Coach to make him or her acknowledge that fact.*

 * [ ]  Get 95% internships upon the last day of the Training